- North America

 For the most functional souvenir possible, you could bring back a range of Algerian food and drinks to gift to family and friends.
 We recommend olive oil, dates, and of course spices such as turmeric, black cumin seeds, saffron, or Ras-el-Hanout.
 Make sure these are kept securely sealed in decent packaging or bags, and that you’re allowed to import them into your home country.

 If you decide to spend a few days in Belgium, you shouldn’t have any trouble bringing back unique keepsakes and mementos from your trip.
 Yes, you’ll find the predictable yet delectable chocolate pralines that Belgium is recognised for, but you’ll also find quirky Manneken Pis replicas, board games that take you back to 15th-century Bruges, and pictures of ugly Belgian houses.
+Simply search for gift shops near me and you’ll find plenty of them in the historic city centre of Brussels and of other Belgian cities.
 We suggest purchasing:

 Belgium is famous for its beers, which vary from pale lagers to amber ales, lambic beers, Flemish red ales, sour brown ales, strong ales, and stouts.
 Unsurprisingly, Belgian beer makes a great souvenir, even if you’re not the biggest beer lover yourself.
 Why not take a few bottles home?
 You’re sure to find someone who will appreciate it, as any beer lover would count his or her lucky stars to have you for their Secret Santa.